-The year 2006 is rapidly approaching and among other things it will also herald the 60th Anniversary of our St. Agnes Alumni Association.
-At this time I'm not aware of any plans to celebrate this remarkable Anniversary, and even if one is contemplated, with our Alumni's advancing ages, health, distances, etc., there may not be sufficient attendance to warrant one.
-The attendance at the 50th Golden Jubilee was good but not outstanding.
-(Seems most alumni understandably prefer our annual "picnics" instead).
+The year 2006 will herald the 60th Anniversary of our St. Agnes Alumni Association.
+I'm not aware of any plans to celebrate this remarkable occasion, and even if one is contemplated, considering the planning and notification time required, the relatively small attendance at our 50th Golden Jubilee, and our Alumni's advancing ages and health, there may not be sufficient attendance to warrant one.

-In addition, Joe Rosen and several of the "old timers," both Nuns and Alumni, were still living for the 50th, so it was great timing and appropriate to recognize all of them at that time.
-We also used that occasion to dedicate three Plaques earlier in the day of that Jubilee celebration: one was new and expressed the Alumni's "Thanks" to the Nun's, and the other two were "re-dedications" of two plaques that previously hung on the wall of the old gymnasium dismantled when St. Agnes "closed."
-One Plaque honored Coach Faulk while the third honored those St. Agnes Alumni who paid the "Supreme Sacrifice" of giving their lives in the service of our country.
+Regretfully, Joe Rosen, "Beaver" O'Rourke, John Manganaro, and other "old timers," both Nuns and Alumni, have died since we celebrated our 50th Anniversary.
+The Golden Jubilee was also appropriately used to dedicate three Plaques; one expressing the Alumni's "Thanks" to the Nun's, and the other two "re-dedications" of plaques recovered from the old gymnasium after St. Agnes closed.
+(One was in honor of Coach Faulk and the other in remembrance of St. Agnes Alumni who paid the "Supreme Sacrifice."